 When companies use this approach for their business culture, they are practicing bootstrapping.
-Bootstrapped businesses avoid investing except where absolutely necessary and work within their means, finding ingenious ways to get by with less.
+Such businesses avoid spending except where absolutely necessary and work within their means, finding ingenious ways to get by with less.

-You can find a list of such companies that bootstrapped, grew organically and are now posting $1 million plus in revenues in 37Signals’ Bootstrapped, Profitable and Proud series.
+You can find a list of companies that started with little or no outside investment, grew organically and posted $1 million plus in revenues in 37Signals’ Bootstrapped, Profitable and Proud series.

 Bootstrapped Businesses Never Seem to Have Enough